alpha1/My-Policy-Beliefs/readme.md

 11) Paternal and Material maternity leave guarenteed 2 months with unemployement pay for companies under 50 employees.
 3 days paid sick pay, guareenteed per for all employees, 5 for companies with 50 or more employees.
 12) Make Pot illegal, except for medical research.
 Make smoking pot illegal for medical reason.
 Encourage development of cannaboid based medicines without the side effects of being stoned.
 Allow medical research.
 Revisit in 10 years.
 13) Reform drug small drug posession and usage sentening.
 Short prison term with addiction dependence treatment, and consuling beyond the use of drugs but to underlying problems that turn people to drugs.
 Continue consuling outside of prison.
 Punishments should be fines and community service.
 Distrubuting based offenses, and violence drug related offenses should face increased prison sentences and increased parole / probation.
 14) Jail time for driving offenses - driving without a licences should result in a prison term.
-Any penalities for crimes committed while driving without a licences should be doubled.
+Any penalities for crimes committed while driving without a licences/driving while licences suspended, should be doubled.
 Multiple licences suspentions should result in a lifetime ban.
 15) Ban convenience fees for ATMs and online purchases, and ATM fees
 16) Cap credit card payment/merchant fees at 1.35% per transaction + flat fee of $0.30 adjusted for inflation.
 17) Build government APIs for moving moneys